 Each of the League’s Executive Board members – including the President, Vice President, Finance Chairman, and Immediate Past President – must hold an elected position within their respective municipalities.
 The League staffs three full time employees, including an executive director.

 As a nonprofit organization, the League relies primarily on membership and affiliate dues to finance year-round operations.
-The League offices are located in Richmond Heights, Missouri.
+The League offices are located in Maryland Heights, Missouri.

 The League saves its members time, resources and tax dollars by providing four key services that carry out its mission of linking local communities and strengthening local government.